MantasPauliukonis/survival-clicker2-proposal/README.md

 While game will have a death where player looses progress, this mechanic will be merged with prestige system.
 Player comes back with reincarnation points that he will be able to add to his starting organs.

+There are two ways that I'm thinking this:
+* Upon death player chooses a scenario based on the points he's got
+* Player restarts and after some time game offers a "dramatic life incidents" that will make those prestige points active

 ## Offline progress

 A must.
 Though can be quite a challenge to implement considering all the processes happening at the same time that are dependant on each other.